 - the participant name, contact details and New Zealand Emissions Trading Register (NZETR) holding account number

-- details of the relevant carbon accounting areas (CAAs) – post-1989 forest land only
+- details of the relevant CAAs – post-1989 forest land only

 - net changes in carbon stock for each CAA during the relevant period